 Finding Trending Topics

 Now, search for trending topics relevant to your industry.
 For this step, you’ll need reliable tools that can help you spot organic trends that have proven to be of interest to your audience.
+One important technique for covering trending topics is newsjacking.

 Detecting Trends on Google